 When you need an affordable solution to install a new cooling/heating system in your home, we’re here to help with a low-cost and energy-efficient “ductless split system.”

-Ductless split heat pump systems are gaining in popularity over central air conditioning and heating systems for a variety of reasons, according to a recent survey.
+Ductless split heat pump systems are catching up in popularity over central air conditioning and heating systems for a variety of reasons, according to a recent survey.

-- 43% of homeowners purchased a mini-split (another name for a ductless split system) to solve hot and/or cold spots inside their primary residence.
+- 43% of homeowners who purchased a mini-split (another name for a ductless split system) bought it to solve hot and/or cold spots or areas inside their primary residence.

-- 27% had converted a garage into a living space.
+- 27% of these homeowners had converted a garage into a living space.

-- 27% purchased one to replace a window/portable air conditioning unit.
+- 27% purchased a mini-split system to replace a window/portable air conditioning unit.

 - 25% used it for an add-on room, exercise or entertainment center room.